 From losing weight to spending more quality time with your kids, January is a month of resolutions.
 But for new parents who happened to have sex sometime around March, they are simply resolving to do their best at raising the newest members of their families.
-The good news is that research shows January babies have a number of advantages because of their birth month.
+The good news is that research shows babies with a January birth have a number of advantages because of their birth month.

 January Babies Are More Likely to Be Famous

-People born in January are more likely to be famous because they are more creative and have superior problem-solving skills, according to a study of 300 celebrities.
-While the findings are limited and haven’t been replicated, there’s also evidence that January babies are more likely to suffer from bipolar disorder and other mental illnesses.
+People born in January are more likely to be famous because they’re more creative and have superior problem-solving skills, according to a study of 300 celebrities.
+Although the findings are limited and haven’t been replicated, there’s also evidence that January babies are more likely to suffer from bipolar disorder and other mental illnesses.
 Likewise, there’s an ample amount of research linking creativity to mental problems, but at least the upside is their name in lights.

 Even If They’re Not Famous, They Can Still Be the Boss

-January babies are more likely to grow up to be bosses, birthdate data on CEOs from S&P 500 companies from 1992 to 2009.
-The study indicates that January is among the top five CEO-producing birth months, accounting for over 10 percent of CEOs.
+January babies are more likely to grow up to be bosses, according to birthdate data on CEOs from S&P 500 companies from 1992 to 2009.
+The study indicates that January is among the top five CEO-producing birth months, accounting for more than 10% of CEOs.
 Most of this has to do with academic enrollment cut-offs and children born in January being among some of the most mature in their classes, which is why October and November also breed plenty of bosses (oddly, December babies do not make the ranks).
 If you’re still looking for a theme for the nursery, go with “corner office.”

 And If None of That Works out, They Can Fall Back on a Professional Hockey Career